The Simagic Alpha Evo wheel bases are arguably one of the most exciting direct drive lineups to hit the market in quite some time.

 Pros

-- Exceptional value across all three models (10/10 value rating)
+- Exceptional value across all four models

 - High-quality 21-bit encoders providing precise, smooth feedback